krak3n/Facio/docs/hooks.rst

 .. warning::

-    This is a bit hacky, there are much better ways to install python code onto the main python path, see http://www.scotttorborg.com/python-packaging/ for a very helpful guide on python packaging.
+    How to add your custom hook onto the python path is beyond the scope of this documentation.
+If your hook is not importable it will not work.
+    See http://www.scotttorborg.com/python-packaging/ for a very
+    helpful guide on python packaging.

 Lets make a simple hook that prints ``hello world``.
 Create a file in your home